Political Science

 Program Requirements

-To graduate with a Bachelor of Science in Criminal Justice, students must complete 120 credit hours.
-These credit hours split among General Education Requirements (GERs), core courses, as well as electives.
-Each section explains the range of course offerings and requirements.
+To graduate with a Bachelor of Science in Political Science, students must complete 120 credit hours.
+These credit hours split between General Education Requirements (GERs), foundation and core courses, as well as electives.
+Expand each section below to see the range of course offerings.

 Course Credits Name